oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 OpenImageIO is a library for reading and writing images, and a bunch of related classes, utilities, and applications.

-**URL**
+**More Information**

 https://openimageio.org/

 **Available Versions**::

+    2.0.12-gompi-2019b
     2.1.12.0-gompi-2020a
-    2.0.12-gompi-2019b

 OpenMM